PRIME-RE/prime-re.github.io/README.md

 For human MRI, the [MNI template](http://www.bic.mni.mcgill.ca/ServicesAtlases/ICBM152NLin2009) serves as the community standard volumetric template.
 Its integration into most major software packages makes it easy for researchers to register their results to MNI space.
 This facilitates data-sharing, cross-study comparisons and metanalyses.
 Most human brain atlases are also provided in MNI space.
 For surface-based analysis the [FsAverage](https://surfer.nmr.mgh.harvard.edu/fswiki/FsAverage) (freesurfer average) template serves the same purpose.

 When it comes to NHP neuroimaging though, there are two complications:
-1. The usage of multple species creates the need for species-specific templates
+1. The usage of multiple species creates the need for species-specific templates
 2. Even for the most commonly imaged species (macaques and marmosets), multiple templates are available, with no single one of them adopted as the go-to community standard.

 Below, we provide a non-exhaustive list of existing templates and atlases.